Velvet v3 – UI Edition

 Trackball configuration

-All trackball modes can be customized in the config/velvet_v3_ui.keymap file, this can be done quickly and conveniently in the GitHub interface by clicking Edit this file.
+All trackball modes, including the automatic switching to the mouse layer, can be configured in the config/velvet_v3_ui.keymap file, this can be done quickly and conveniently in the GitHub web-interface by clicking Edit this file.

 image